bjartemisund/policy/privacy-policy.md

 we will determine the period of retention based on the following
 criteria:
-1. Account information, Room information will be retained until you decide to delete your account or delete a room in appear.in.
+1. Account information, Room information will be retained until you decide to delete your account or delete a room in Whereby.
 2. Information about you used for Product & Marketing communication will be retained as long as you have given us consent to use this information.